the arf_signature logo_white

 Has the industry moved closer to a shared understanding of the role of attention in advertising and of variability in attention measurement?
 What advancements in attention measurement have we observed over the past year?
 What are the new trends in ad placement and formats?
 What challenges and future directions should we consider in attention measurement (e.g., multitasking and screen fragmentation, attention-based” ad pricing, AI applications).

 This two-part session examines the evolving role of attention metrics in advertising effectiveness.
 Discover new insights from the ARF’s latest industry survey, which reveals how advertisers and agencies utilize attention metrics—from creative testing and media planning to campaign benchmarking—and where their priorities and methods diverge.
-Following that, receive preliminary findings from Phase 3 of the ARF’s Attention Measurement Validation Initiative.
+Following that, hear about Phase 3 of the ARF’s Attention Measurement Validation Initiative, which includes findings from Stage 1 and an update on the research design for Stage 2.
 This phase focuses on measuring attention across media platforms and placements, with +/- 8 attention measurement companies analyzing live campaigns from 4-5 brands across TV, social, and digital.

 Tracy Adams, Ph.D.Senior Director, Research & Insights, ARF